NickyMwangi/AngularVotingSystem/README.md

 # AngularVotingSystem
-Angular Voting System with Pusher and Express
+Realtime Angular 12 Voting System with Pusher and Express.